 There are so many day trips that you can take out of Rome.
 While planning these, I think Tivoli should definitely be included on your list.
 Tivoli is a great little town located 18 miles east of Rome.
 It is super simple to get to by train, or you can book a guided tour and let them do all the planning for you.

 Tivoli’s highlights are the Villa d’Este, Hadrian’s Villa and the Villa Gregoriana.
 Avoid going on Monday if you want to visit the Villa d’Este, and trust us, you want to visit this villa, as the Villa d’Este is closed on Monday.
-We tell you all about our awesome trip to Tivoli in our post, Tivoli-The Perfect Day Trip from Rome.
+Check out our post, Tivoli, the Perfect Day Trip from Rome, to learn more.

 17. Uncover Years of History in Pompeii

 A town truly frozen in time has to be on everyone’s list of things to do in Rome.
 Now, of course, Pompeii is not in Rome, but it is close enough to do a day trip, or better yet, do an overnight in Capri like we did before going to Pompeii.
-Read all about our excursion to Capri in our post, How to Spend 24 Hours in Capri.
+We spent 24 hours in Capri, Italy and loved it.
 Be prepared if you are doing Pompeii as a day trip, it is going to be a long day.
 Allow the experts to do all the work for you by booking a Pompeii excursion like one of these.

 I was overwhelmed by the sheer size of Pompeii.
 This once thriving commercial port was literally stopped in its tracks when Mount Vesuvius erupted in A.D.
 79. Today you can see the incredible remains that help to tell an amazing story about daily Roman life during this time period.
 Marty and I chose to explore Pompeii on our own, but I wish we would have hired a guide to help make the stories and history come to life that much more.